 3. Consolidate Remaining Debt

 If you can’t pay down your credit cards, consider consolidating with a low-interest balance transfer offer or a low-rate personal loan.
-It can be easier to qualify for a credit card or loan while you still have an income from your day job.
+It can be easier to qualify for a credit card or loan while you still have an income from a day job, but if you don’t, keep in mind you can often include income from all sources, including your spouse’s income if it is available to pay the debt.
 Locking in lower rates may help you pay off debt faster, since a greater portion of your payment will go toward principal rather than interest.

 4. Tackle Negative Items

-- If you haven’t checked our credit reports recently, you may be in for a pleasant surprise: millions of judgments, tax liens and collection accounts were removed from credit reports in 2017.
-(You can learn more about the removal of judgments and tax liens here, and more about the removal of collection accounts here.)
+If you haven’t checked our credit reports recently, you may be in for a pleasant surprise: millions of judgments, tax liens and collection accounts were removed from credit reports in 2017 and 2018.
+(You can learn more about the removal of judgments here, the removal of tax liens here, and more about the removal of collection accounts here.)

 5. Get a Business Credit Card